What is CRM Software? Definition

 - Embedded and synchronized messaging with the main messaging system

-- Tracking conversions according to the origins and the levers of the leads
+- Tracking of conversions according to the origins and drivers of leads

 - Connection with Customer Data Platforms (CDP) to centralize unstructured data with qualified CRM data

 CRM applications will be supported in the next 5 years by BigData, Business Intelligence and the exploitation of public data on the Internet:

 - Automatic proposal of products to segments of populations via marketing actions combining marketing automation and emailing.

 - Listening to social networks (Social CRM as easiware)